yuvarani03/think-with-react/README.md

 In the end of this document, you will find guidelines on how to submit the exercise.

-## Instructions
-As you can see that react is a javascript library.
-So the

 ### Introduction

 In this exercise, you will try to setup the react application.
-There are various  is a super cool cricket game, where each team compete with each other in one over combat.
-Each team will get to play 6 balls and the team which scores maximum runs wins the game.
-You already have all the assets for this version in the assets folder as well as the necessary text in the `index.html`.
+As you can see react is a javascript library to create super cool reusable UI.
 Our goal is to understand the ways in which you can include react to your application.

 We will divide our work into four parts: